 Research suggests that consuming a low calorie diet can lead to overeating even when full because of the reduced protein content (1).
 Adequate protein in the diet is vital as it helps with increasing satiety levels, making you feel less hungry.

 A high-protein diet has also been associated with increased weight loss due to reduced over-snacking and overeating.
 Some of the foods you can include in your meal plan to help improve the protein content include:

 - Most types of milk and dairy products

 - High protein yogurts and yogurt drinks like kefir

 - Beans, lentils, and peas

-- Fish, lean beef, and poultry
+- Fish, lean meats, and poultry

 - Protein powders, which you can add when preparing smoothies, shakes, or healthy baked products like cookies

 Why am I always hungry even after eating oatmeal?
 It could be because you are following a high-sugar diet.
 You may have incorporated oatmeal for breakfast, but your meals are typically high in sugar content.
 For example, your diet plan may include sugary stuff like sugary drinks, sweetened dairy, and baked goods.

 All these products contain sugar, which is harmful to your health in excessive quantities.
 According to WebMD, the recommended daily sugar limit is 12 teaspoons or 200 calories (6).
 Unfortunately, most Americans consume about 270 calories of sugar or roughly 17 teaspoons (6).